-One unelected bureaucrat just told 1.2 million people who followed every rule to get out of the country.
+One unelected bureaucrat told 1.2 million people who followed every rule to get out.
 No vote.
 No debate.
 Just a memo.
-Meanwhile, Xi Jinping is offering their replacements $700K signing bonuses.
+And while we shove them out the door, Xi Jinping is at the other end handing their replacements $700K to come in.

 Take Action"I want people to come into our country in the largest numbers ever, but they have to come in legally."
 President Donald J. Trump — 2019 State of the Union